Veilih/anoikis-skin-notifier/README.md

 ## Usage

-Just start the script.
+Just start the script **after you've started the EVE client and selected your character**.
 It picks up the chat log of the last started EVE client.
 On Linux you may need to adjust the path to the chat log.

 ### Windows